raoshashank/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a First year Ph.D.
-Student at Arizona State University, currently working with Dr. Harold Soh at the [Collaborative, Learning, and Adaptive Robotics (CLeAR)](https://clear-nus.github.io/).
+Student at the National University of Singapore, currently working with Dr. Harold Soh at the [Collaborative, Learning, and Adaptive Robotics (CLeAR)](https://clear-nus.github.io/).
-My research currently focusses on Safety and Trust in Human-Robot Collaboration.
-Previously, I worked on Learning action models of black-box agents through agent-interrogation.
+My research focusses on Safety and Trust in Human-Robot Collaboration.
+Previously, I worked on Learning action models of black-box agents through agent-interrogation with Dr. Siddharth Srivastava.